-Brad Bernstein is a writer, producer and director who has spent the last fourteen years in long-form documentary production.
-His current documentary is a 98-minute theatrical that he directed, produced and wrote entitled Far Out Isn’t Far Enough: The Tomi Ungerer Story about the subversive and perverse Alsatian illustrator and author Tomi Ungerer.
-Paris-based Le Pacte is handling French distribution and International sales and First Run Features (New York) scooped up North American distribution rights.
+Brad Bernstein is a writer, producer and director who spent fourteen years in long-form documentary production before co-founding Corner of the Cave Media in early 2012.
+One of his recent documentaries is a 98-minute theatrical release that he directed, produced and wrote through the Cave entitled Far Out Isn’t Far Enough: The Tomi Ungerer Story about the subversive and perverse Alsatian illustrator and author Tomi Ungerer.
+First Run Features picked up North American rights, Paris-based Le Pacte is handling French distribution and International sales (non-English), and PBS Distribution has scooped up English-speaking territories outside of North America.
+Far Out had its theatrical opening in New York at the esteemed Lincoln Plaza Cinemas on June 14th and in Los Angeles on June 21st at Landmark Nuart and will play in at least twenty other American cities in 2013.

-Brad was Supervising Producer on an original, six-part documentary series called Saved for Animal Planet that aired in Fall 2011.
+Brad served as Supervising Producer on an original, six-part documentary series called Saved for Animal Planet that aired in Fall 2011.
 He was also Supervising Producer on Recording: The History of Recorded Music, an 8-part documentary series shot in high-definition that traces America’s history since Thomas Edison invented the first sound recording device in 1877 to the Internet.
-The Executive Producers include Impresario Quincy Jones and legendary record producer Phil Ramone, and contains interviews with Phil Spector, Billy Joel, Norah Jones, Chuck D, Clint Eastwood, BB King, Flea, Paul Simon, Smokey Robinson and many other musicians and artists.
+The Executive Producers include Impresario Quincy Jones, the late, great legendary record producer Phil Ramone, and Miami-based producer Larry Rosen, and contains interviews with Phil Spector, Billy Joel, Norah Jones, Chuck D, Clint Eastwood, BB King, Flea, Paul Simon, Smokey Robinson and many other musicians and artists.

 Brad was Coordinating Producer on ESPN’s highly acclaimed documentary series Rites of Autumn: The Story of College Football, a 10-hour production narrated by Burt Reynolds; was a producer on In Focus, a 36-part Fox Sports documentary series hosted by esteemed broadcaster Dick Enberg; was a producer on Between the Lines, a four-hour original series for A&E hosted by Robert Downey, Jr. that featured President Jimmy Carter, Priscilla Presley, Martin Sheen and Senator Hillary Rodham Clinton; and was producer and writer of MSG Profiles, an 8-part biography series on the New York Knicks and Rangers.
-His shop, Corner of the Cave Media, is a full service production and post-production facility based in Miami’s Art and Design district and offers the entire spectrum of video, digital and interactive services.
+He has also written and produced shows for MTV, YES, PBS and other international networks.

 Rick Cikowski is a video editor and interactive media designer and the co-founder of Corner of the Cave Media, along with partners Brad Bernstein and Brandon Dumlao.
 He is currently Executive Producer and lead editor on Real Change.
 Cikowki’s editing credits include lead editor on RECORDING: The History of Recorded Music.
 His internationally-aired work has led him as far afield as Russia and India where he worked with the Dalai Lama on HBO’s Little Monk.
 He has also cut shows for various networks such as Amazing Animal Inventions for Animal Planet, Dangerous Beauty for MSNBC, History’s Mysteries for History Channel, and La Esquina, a weekly series for with hip hop star Pitbull.
 He has collaborated with numerous recording artists from Boyz N Da Hood on MTV Makes A Video to Iron & Wine’s music video for Naked As We Came.
 He also contributed editing and graphic work to Paul Simon’s Children Health Fund.
 Cikowski’s talents have made him a key resource for HBO, CBS, Fox, MTV, Travel Channel, The History Channel, ESPN, PBS, and Showtime.